When Can You Stop Paying for Life Insurance?

 “The mortgage we protect will eventually be paid off,” he says.
 “The children’s college tuition will eventually be paid.
 Therefore we ought to cover temporary needs with temporary (term) insurance.”

-If you decide to terminate a cash-value permanent life policy, you’ll need to consider the possible tax ramifications, says Natalie Cooper, an independent insurance agent in Ohio.
+If you decide to surrender, or “cash out”, a cash-value permanent life policy, you’ll need to consider the possible tax ramifications, says Natalie Cooper, an independent insurance agent in Ohio.
 If you drop a term life policy, there are no such considerations.